Blendify/blender-manual/blender_docs/manual/physics/soft_body/collision.rst

 Collisions with Other Objects
 =============================

-For a *Soft Body* to collide with another object there are a few prerequisites:
+For a *soft body* to collide with another object there are a few prerequisites:

 - If *Collision Group* is set, the object must belong to the group.
   Otherwise, both objects have to share a layer, but the layer does not necessarily have to be visible.
 - The collision object has to be a mesh object.
 - You have to activate the option *Collision* in the *Collision* panel of the *Physics* tab for the collision object.
-The collision object may also be a Soft Body.
+The collision object may also be a soft body.
 - If you use modifiers such as *Array* and *Mirror* you have to activate *EV.M.Stack* to ensure that collision calculation is based on the modified object.
 The sequence of *Modifiers* is not important.